typescript-jp/typescript-jp.dev/content/blog/meetup-001-report/index.md

 TypeScript meetup #2 will be held at FiNC Technologies on July 10th.
 Next speakers are [@mizchi](https://twitter.com/mizchi), [@__gfx__](https://twitter.com/__gfx__), [@takepepe](https://twitter.com/takepepe).
 If you are interested in, using or want to talk about TypeScript, you are welcome!

-At last, we thanks to the Microsoft Japan's staff who helped us, all the speakers and all attendees.
-Of cource also thank for the awesome Language TypeScript and TypeScript core team members!
+At last, we thanks to the Microsoft Japan's staffs who helped us, all the speakers and all attendees.
+Of course also thank for the awesome Language TypeScript and TypeScript core team members!
 See you again at the next meetup.👋